 The Pharos Station is attached to each printer.
 You will need a valid Phoenix Card to release your job to the printer.
 Swipe your card, select your named job and select Print.

 For more information, see Print Management System.

 Do you have a photocopier?

 Yes.
-Photocopiers are available in the copy rooms near the elevators on the first and second floors.
-A valid Phoenix card or Guest Card is required to make copies.
-A Guest Card can be purchased for $1.
+Photocopiers are available in the copy rooms on the first and second floors.
+A valid Phoenix card with Phoenix cash loaded is required to make copies.

 A Value Transfer Station (VTS) is available in the first floor copy room and can be used to deposit a minimum of $1.
 Photocopies are 10 cents each for both black and white and for color copies.